 This Homeschool History Sitemap gives you an overview as to how to teach history.
 You can use this page to entirely design your own history curriculum.
-I describe different approaches to teaching history, history resources to use - including books, unit study ideas and so on, as well as history project ideas and homeschool history curriculum you may wish to use.
+I describe different approaches to teaching history, history resources to use - including books, homeschool unit study ideas and so on, as well as great project ideas for history and homeschool history curriculum you may wish to use.

 Why study history?
 What are our goals?

 Should we use a chronological approach to study history?

 The DYH Homeschool History Bookshop lists my favourite read alouds, great reference books, history living books for different ages, history spinebooks, primary sources, hands-on-projects books, overview books and unit study materials through the different time periods.

 If you're keen to teach history, you will love this comprehensive coverage of the time periods - and as a warning to you.... you'll find that the study of history can take over your homeschool life!
 We did!

 It's great to start out with an exciting book which makes history come alive in the time period (also know as a living book - or historical fiction novel) - add in ancient Greece project ideas, renaissance project ideas or any history project ideas for the time period.
 Then, live out the time period in a fun history day where you dress up, eat the food and show off what you have learned or what you have added in your own history notebook.

 This is what makes learning history the best homeschool experience which the whole family can be involved in.

 History really comes alive when you live it out!

 Have fun, be creative, make some costumes, plan a feast, invite some friends and live out the time period.